 One of the longest-standing players in the DJ Software market is Virtual DJ.
 It supports more DJ controllers and hardware than any other software (even than Serato), boasting ‘plug & play’ support for over 300 controllers.

-Known for its live video-streaming and Karaoke features (to name just a couple of things), Virtual DJ is a widely popular choice among mobile DJs and beginners.
+Known for its live video-streaming and Karaoke features (to name a couple of things), Virtual DJ is a widely popular choice among mobile DJs and also beginners.
 It’s got a much slicker-looking interface than it did just a few years back, and there’s also a new ‘event scheduler’ feature which would most likely appeal to mobile, wedding and radio DJs.

-Supported hardware: You can view their full list of supported hardware/DJ controllers here.|
+|Supported hardware:||You can view their full list of supported hardware/DJ controllers here.|

-|Cost/subscription options:||The Pro version is either $299 outright or $19.99 a month (USD).
+|Cost/subscription options:||The Pro version is either $299 outright or $19.99 a month (US).
 There’s also a cheaper ‘single controller license’ for home use only which could cost as little as $49, although it’s only available with certain controllers.
 Visit their website here for more information.|

-|Cost:||A Traktor Pro license is $99 USD.
+|Cost:||A Traktor Pro license is $99 US.
 Try the free demo or get the full version here.
 As of July 2022, users also have the option of an ‘add-on subscription’, called Traktor Pro Plus.|

 Whilst djay is mostly popular on IOS devices for mobile and iPad right now, they also brag a seamless integration with your music library for Windows 10.

 In their most recent update, version 4.0 in May 2022, they introduced tons of new features, most notably Digital Vinyl Control (DVS) integration.
 This now means pro DJs – for the first time ever – can potentially use their mobile to connect to physical turntables and mixers.